All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 - The cashier should be asked to work out how much money was taken during the robbery and in what denominations, so that the information can be passed to the police.
 If the till was touched by the robber, however, this task should be left until it has been properly examined by the police.

-- If a CCTV system is in operation at the premises it should be brought to the attention of the police so that the video tape can be seized as evidence.
+- If a CCTV or Body worn Camera system is in operation at the premises it should be brought to the attention of the police so that the video tape can be seized as evidence.

 - Take time as soon as you can to sit down and write notes of everything you can remember about the incident.
 What was said and done by the robber, his description and any other detail that you can remember.
 Use sketches if you find it useful.
 You will remember far more details about the incident immediately after it than you will just a couple of hours afterwards.
 As many witnesses as possible should be encouraged to do the same, independently of each other.
 When the police get round to taking full statements about the robbery from all of the witnesses they will get a much fuller and probably more accurate account of what happened if everyone has had a chance to make notes soon after the incident.